Yasunobu Chiba

-Yasunobu Chiba (千葉 泰伸, Chiba Yasunobu) is a former Japanese football player.
+Yasunobu Chiba (千葉 泰伸, Chiba Yasunobu) is a former Japanese football player and manager.

 Playing career

 Chiba was born in Ishinomaki on April 11, 1971.
 After graduating from Juntendo University, he joined Japan Football League (JFL) club Toshiba in 1994.
 He played many matches as offensive midfielder from first season.
 In 1996, he moved to his local club Brummell Sendai in JFL.
 He played many matches and the club was promoted to J2 League from 1999.
 He retired end of 1999 season.

+Coaching career

+Despite the name change, he managed MyNavi Sendai Ladies twice.